linux4sam/buildroot-external-microchip/README.md

     sudo apt-get install subversion build-essential bison flex gettext \
     libncurses5-dev texinfo autoconf automake libtool mercurial git-core \
     gperf gawk expat curl cvs libexpat-dev bzr unzip bc python3-dev \
-    wget cpio rsync xxd bmap-tools libgnutls28-dev
+    wget cpio rsync xxd bmap-tools libgnutls28-dev libgl1

 For AT91 boards, download and extract the [SAM-BA in-system programmer][16], then add the extracted directory to your $PATH environment variable to ensure the `sam-ba` binary can be located by buildroot.
+Also [upgrade the CMake tool][17].

 In some cases, buildroot will notify that additional host dependencies are required.
 It will let you know what those are.